Archive for the ‘Music’ Category

 This is one of 14 songs on our Sweet Songs for Families album that will be available in its entirety by May 2010.

-If after hearing this particularly sweet little song you feel inspired to get involved with our project as a sponsor, please click here for our fundraising page. $25 donors receive a mailed copy of the completed CD.
+If after hearing this particularly sweet little song you feel inspired to get involved with our project as a sponsor, click here for our fundraising page. $25 donors receive a mailed copy of the completed CD.
 Higher level contribution perks include advertising on the album web site, recognition on liner notes and opportunity to advertise and sell merchandise at our Mother’s Day CD Release concert in Austin.

 Enjoy!!